Piper Kerman: Personal life

 Kerman has said, "I'm bisexual, so I'm a part of the gay community (LGBT+)".
-She came out around the age of 18, and identified herself as a lesbian during most of her youth.
-On May 21, 2006, Kerman married writer Larry Smith.
+She came out around the age of 18, and identified as a lesbian during most of her youth.
+On May 21, 2006, Kerman married writer Larry Smith, a few months after he started publishing Smith Magazine.
 Kerman and Smith live in Columbus, Ohio, and she teaches writing classes at the Marion Correctional Institution and the Ohio Reformatory for Women in nearby Marysville, Ohio.
-She does not identify with any religion and was awarded the 'Humanist Heroine of the Year Award' from the 'Humanist Hub' group at Harvard University.
+She was awarded the 'Humanist Heroine of the Year Award' from the 'Humanist Hub' group at Harvard University.